wmglab-duke/ascent/docs/source/S8-JSON-file-parameter-guide.md

     }
     ```
 1. Properties:

+    `"pseudonym"`: This value (String) informs pipeline print statements, allowing
+    users to better keep track of the purpose of each configuration file.
+Optional.

     `“submission_context”`: The value (String) of this property tells the
     system how to submit the n\_sim NEURON jobs based on the computational